3D scanning solutions

 What is CAD software?

-Until CAD (computer aided design) software showed up on the stage a few decades ago, engineers, architects, and other kinds of professional designers would sketch their product and manufacturing designs out on paper, usually with pencils.
-These drawings would depict the precise dimensions of each aspect of their machine or other creation from multiple angles.
+Until CAD (computer-aided design) software showed up on the stage a few decades ago, engineers, architects, and other kinds of professional designers would use pencils to sketch their product and manufacturing designs out on paper.
+These drawings would depict the precise dimensions of each aspect of their machine or other creations from multiple angles.

-Yet even with years of experience and heaps of time to spare, it’s extremely difficult to accurately represent 3D, real-world objects on paper in 2D.
+Even with lots of experience and skill, it’s extremely difficult to accurately represent 3D, real-world objects on paper in 2D.
 And from the other side of the table, looking down at a set of 2D blueprints and mentally turning them into a 3D object in your imagination is no easy feat.

 Making the leap from paper to digital

-Whether that’s a simple geometrical shape, or the most complex of objects, CAD gives you a truly comprehensive visual understanding of the design you’re working with.
+Whether a simple geometrical shape or the most complex object, CAD gives you a truly comprehensive visual understanding of the design you’re working with.
 That simply isn’t possible with 2D paper drawings or blueprints.

 New CAD models for old parts, and more